What is financial infidelity? (Hint: It’s so much more than just lying about money)

 Reason #3: We are trying to protect our partners

-I’ve rarely seen an instance where someone lied about something financial to be malicious (financial abuse being the exception).
+I’ve rarely seen an instance where someone is keeping financial secrets in marriate to be malicious (financial abuse being the exception).
 Financial infidelity is overwhelmingly an attempt to protect the relationship, protect ourselves, protect a partner, or protect the status quo.

 Like lots of things in our relationships, however, the things we do to protect ourselves can be perceived as a threat by our partner, and even ourselves.